 Even in the case of houseboats, trawlers or yachts, the space within them is going to be smaller than a house.
 Houseboats, on average, are typically 18 to 21m in length (or 60 to 70ft) and about 4.6m (or 15ft) in width.

 While this does seem quite big, the interior of them can still be smaller.
-The ceilings are much lower than regular houses and the cabin space tends to be a little more cramped.
+The ceilings are much lower than in regular houses and the cabin space tends to be a little more cramped.
 Some people can make an adjustment, while others cannot.

 But that’s the pleasure behind living on a boat right?
 The ability to just sail off into the sunset and go on an adventure.
 Everyone’s needs are different, but the common theme behind living on a boat is the ability to move when needed.
 Choosing the right type of boat to suit those needs is critical.